 3. The materials are very inexpensive, and so usually is the labor fairly so.

 It is possible that combining the above two procedures would be especially advantageous.
 I have never tested this combined procedure so if you try it, do it on a small test scale first.
 One respondent has reported that sodium silicate is a good adhesive for aluminum.
 It does seem plausible that sodium silicate would bond to aluminum since aluminum has a thin coat of aluminum oxide on the surface.
-It does not look to me as if there should be any problems, though.
+I assume it would be a more brittle bonding agent than asphalt.
+It does not look to me as if there should be any serious problems, though, and is worth trying.
 If it had been in place at Chenobryl, that disaster probably would never have happened.
 Keep in mind, though, while aluminum is an excellent reflector of light, it is not very good at reflecting infrared radiation and it will not do so inside a wall.
 Also it will not transmit water vapor so will not breath.

 Another fire proofing procedure works well on asphalt shingle roofs.
 This involves coating the roof with about one eighth inch of Portland cement made up with butadiene-styrene latex formulated for this purpose.
 Such a coating is much more resilient than Portland cement, almost as resilient as box wood.
 It is very adherent to many surfaces.
 One of its chief advantages, however, is that it dry cures.
 Unfortunately it is no longer available in retail quantities because of Dow Chemical Company's fear of product liability and is only available to approved bridge contractors, from whom you can sometimes get it.
 Acrylic latex additive would probably work also and may be less damaged by ultraviolet.
 It is available as the Probond and Bonsal trade names.